A Secret Told by Objects

 Gameplay

 The six salvaged objects are displayed on a round table, surrounded by five lit candles.
 The visitor is invited to enrol in a rather unsettling investigation, exploring the objects’ memories and trying to figure out what really caused the fire.
-For this she must use special tools: the Gauntlet, a leather armpiece that allows her to literally touch a world beyond our own; and the Tome, a companion to the Gauntlet that translates its output into a readable format.
+For this she must use a special tool: the Gauntlet, a leather armpiece that allows her to literally touch a world beyond our own.

-The player dons the Gauntlet and touches or holds objects to access their memories, which are displayed on the Tome as pages from an old book.
-Some objects will yield further details if they are used in some manner – the snowglobe, for instance, if it is shaken.
+The player dons the Gauntlet and touches or holds objects to access their memories, which are projected in front of her as animated text and images.
+Some objects will yield further details if they are used in some manner – the snowglobe, for instance, when shaken.

 The clock allows the visitor to shift the objects’ memories between five distinct time periods, making it possible to temporally explore the whole morning before the fire.
 The visitor must touch the clock to activate it and then set the time by pointing at one of the five candles surrounding the table.

 As the investigation progresses, the visitor is confronted with poltergeist that spawn from the most painful (and important) memories.
-A poltergeist attacks the player by burning the Tome’s pages in an attempt to make further memory interpretation unreliable.
-Fortunately, the poltergeist will also cause the Tome to produce noise.
-If the visitor scans her surroundings using the Gauntlet, she may be able to pinpoint the ghost’s location – when the noise is highest – and successfully dispel it by closing her hand.
+The longer a poltergeist is allowed to manifest the more blurred and noisy the memories become, making further memory interpretation unreliable.
+Fortunately, the poltergeist will also produce audio noise.
+If the visitor scans her surroundings using the Gauntlet, she may be able to pinpoint the ghost’s location – when the noise is highest – and successfully neutralize it by closing her hand, thus absorbing it’s memories.

 Contact